AyomideAnalyst/MovieNow-Analysis-with-SQL/01_README.md

 14. Which country brings in the most revenue?
 15. Which genre brings in the most revenue?

 I answered the above questions with the use of SQL.
+The codes are available in the Answers_and_SOL_codes file just after this file you are reading.
+You can read the full documentation on medium [here](https://medium.com/@ayomideanalyst/exploratory-data-analysis-with-sql-6ef87f061639)